BelledonneCommunications/linphone-web-plugin/README.md

 ### Linux platform
 * X11 dev
+* chrpath

 ### Mac OS X platform
 * Xcode
 * Mac ports (for python and modules)

-Rootfs
+Linphone Deps
 ------
-The Rootfs is a path containing all the dependencies needed to make works linphone project.
-In order to compile linphone-web we have to use a special compiled version of linphone and its dependencies.

-The rootfs corresponding to the used system is downloaded automatically when configuring the firebreath plugin for compilation.
+The Linphone deps are a package containing all the dependencies needed to be able to compile the linphone-web project on the Windows platform.
+Therefore it is only needed when compiling the plugin on Windows.
+It will be downloaded automatically from the linphone website when configuring the plugin so you should not need to build it yourself.

-### Generate a Rootfs
+### Generate the Linphone deps
 Clone the oe-lite git repository from:

 	git clone git://git.linphone.org/oe-lite.git --recursive